-- If MLD immediate-leave is not used, a multicast router (or querier) will send a group-specific guery message when an MLD group leave message is received.
-The router/querier stops forwarding traffic for that group only if no host replies to the query within the specified timeout period. - If MLD immediate-leave is enabled, the switch assumes that only one host is connected to the interface.
-Therefore, immediate leave should only be enabled on an interface if it is connected to only one MLD-enabled device, either a service host or a neighbor running MLD snooping.
+If MLD immediate-leave is not used, a multicast router (or querier) will send a group-specific query message when an MLD group leave message is received.
+The router/querier stops forwarding traffic for that group only if no host replies to the query within the specified timeout period.

+- If MLD immediate-leave is enabled, the switch assumes that only one host is connected to the interface.
+Therefore, immediate leave should only be enabled on an interface if it is connected to only one MLD-enabled device, either a service host or a neighbor running MLD snooping. - If the "by-host-ip" option is used, the router/querier will not send out a groupspecific query when an MLD leave message is received, but will check if there are other hosts joining the multicast group.
+Only when all hosts on that port leave the group will the member port be deleted.